Bruno-Bells/API-EndPoint/README.md

 ### Installation

-_Below is a list of instructions in other to install the project locaaly._
+_Below is a list of instructions in other to install the project locally._

 1. `Clone this repo and CD into the root directory`